ivanpustogarov/bcclient/README.md

 Bitcoin Network Probing Tool
 ============================

-NOTE: the current tool was developed in 2014-2015.
-Since then the way Bitcoin network works might have changed.
-So some of this tool's functionality might not work as expected.

 Sometimes you want to query information a Bitcoin node, e.g.  the type of client it uses or its current timestamp.